ryan-senn/ryan/README.md

 # ryansenn.dev

+## Todo

+- Make google rank use ports and JS instead of fetching backlinks through server
+- Follow backlinks instad of relying on URL, we miss backlinks using url shortneres etc.

+## Setup

 [https://ryansenn.dev](https://ryansenn.dev) is built using the Phoenix Framework written in Elixir and some Elm.

 To start your Phoenix server: